 B2M Limited Partnership is Hydro One's partnership with the Saugeen Ojibway Nation with respect to the Bruce-to-Milton transmission line.
-B2M Limited Partnership owns the transmission line assets relating to two circuits between Bruce TS and Milton TS, while Hydro One owns the transmission stations where the lines terminate.
+B2M Limited Partnership owns the transmission line assets relating to two circuits between Bruce TS and Milton Switching Station.
+HONI owns the stations where the lines terminate.
 Hydro One maintains and operates the Bruce-to-Milton line and has an approximately 66% economic interest in the partnership.

 NRLP is Hydro One's partnership with Six Nations of the Grand River Development Corporation and, through a trust, the Mississaugas of the Credit First Nation.
 NRLP owns the Niagara Line.
-Hydro One maintains and operates the Niagara Line, and had a 75% interest in the partnership at year end, which reduced to 55% following the closing of the purchase transaction in January 2020.
+Hydro One maintains and operates the Niagara Line, and has a 55% interest in the partnership.
 See "General Development of the Business - Chronological Development of the Business - 2019 - Niagara Reinforcement Limited Partnership - 2019" for more information.